5 Reasons why People hate Audiobooks

 This is the one thing I don’t like about audiobooks either!
 I find it really difficult to remember to write down good lines.
 And it’s a bit annoying to skip back several times to catch it correctly.

 There used to be rumors that Audible was working on a read-along function.
-But this hasn’t come to pass, probably because of rights issues.
+But this hasn’t come to pass, probably because of copyright issues.

-As for the quotes, there is fortunately always GoodReads to help out in a pinch šŸ˜‰
+Fortunately, there is always GoodReads to help out in a pinch šŸ˜‰

 All about Audiobooks